Stochastic versus Deterministic in Stochastic Gradient Descent: Numerical Experiments

 In this subsection, we set $L_h = 10$ and choose the step size according to \eqref{eq:eta_opt}.
 To show how the algorithm behaves when $B \to \infty$, we run experiments for $B = 10$, $100$, and $1000$, and compare the mini-batch SGD with the classic gradient descent.
 The results are presented in Fig. \ref{pic:batch}.

-In Fig. \ref{pic:batch}, the green curve with square markers shows the decay of $\frac{\|\mathbf{x}_k - \mathbf{x}^*\|_2}{\|\mathbf{x}_1 - \mathbf{x}^*\|_2}$ when the classic gradient descent is applied, using the step size $2/(\frac{1}{n}\sum_{i=1}^n L_i + L_h + \lambda)$ given in Theorem \ref{thm:2}.
-The other three curves correspond to the mini-batch SGD with the three batch sizes.
-As shown in Fig. \ref{pic:batch}, the mini-batch SGD converges to a neighborhood of $\mathbf{x}^*$, and the radius of this region shrinks as the batch size grows.
+In \Cref{pic:batch}, the green curve with square markers shows the decay of $\frac{\|\boldsymbol{x}_k - \boldsymbol{x}^*\|_2}{\|\boldsymbol{x}_1 - \boldsymbol{x}^*\|_2}$ using gradient descent with the step size $2/(\frac{1}{n}\sum_{i=1}^n L_i + L_h + \lambda)$ from \cite{nesterov2018lectures}.
+The remaining curves represent the mini-batch SGD with the three batch sizes.
+We observe that the mini-batch SGD converges to a region around $\boldsymbol{x}^*$ which shrinks as the batch size increases.
 Moreover, increasing $B$ causes the slope of the linear part of each mini-batch SGD curve to approach that of the gradient descent curve, showing that the convergence rate of the mini-batch SGD approaches the rate of the gradient descent when the batch size increases.
-These observations empirically confirm that, as $B \to \infty$, Theorem~\ref{thm:1} and Corollary \ref{cor:1} asymptotically match the classic linear convergence result of the gradient descent in expectation, as shown in the discussion following Corollary \ref{cor:1} and Theorem \ref{thm:2}.
+These observations empirically confirm that \Cref{thm:1} asymptotically matches the classic linear convergence result of the gradient descent in expectation as $B \to \infty$.